softcover/tralics/README.md

 ## Installation

 The Softcover ebook production system is distributed via the Ruby gems `softcover` and `polytexnic`, the latter of which uses Tralics to convert LaTeX to XML (and [thence](http://www.merriam-webster.com/dictionary/thence) to HTML).
-The `polytexnic` gem ships with precompiled Tralics binaries for OS X and select Linux distributions, so that `polytexnic` Just Works™ on most systems, but if your system is not among those supported natively you'll have to compile a version of Tralics for your system.
+The `polytexnic` gem ships with precompiled Tralics binaries for OS X and select Linux distributions, so that `polytexnic` Just Works™ on most systems, but if your system is not among those supported natively you'll have to compile a version of Tralics yourself.
 This involves cloning the `tralics` repository, running `make`, and placing the resulting excutable on the path:

     $ git clone https://github.com/softcover/tralics
     $ cd tralics/src